dmijatovic/research-software-directory/auth-github/README.md

 pip install -r requirements.txt          # install python dependencies
 ```

 Note!
-If you do not have virtualenv you also use venv
+If you do not have virtualenv you might need to install it and use it like this

 ```bash
 # migth need to install